ConnectedHomes/chaim/docs/dev-db.md

     jq '.DBSnapshots[].Status'
 ```

-* it is easiest now to go to the rds console to restore the database from
+* it is easiest now to go to the RDS console to restore the database from
   the snapshot
 * Once restored, though the users will still exist their grants will have
   mysteriously disappeared, so fire up a mysql console and